-Determines the type of memstore to be used for system tables like META, namespace tables etc., on creation.
-By default NONE is the type and hence we use the default memstore for all the system tables.
-If we need to have compacting memstore on creation of system tables then set this property to BASIC/EAGER See http://hbase.apache.org/book.html#inmemory_compaction for more on In-memory Compaction.
+Determines the type of memstore to be used for system tables like META, namespace tables etc. By default NONE is the type and hence we use the default memstore for all the system tables.
+If we need to use compacting memstore for system tables then set this property to BASIC/EAGER hbase.regionserver.optionalcacheflushinterval hbase.regionserver.dns.interface